Though it was only a 4-day week due to the bank holiday to celebrate the coronation, we have still managed to pack in a lot of learning!

 In Maths this week, Year 5 and 6 worked together on a range of problem solving activities.
 The children were retrieving their learning on place value, times tables, fractions, decimals and percentages and applying it to worked problems.

 In Science, we learnt a little more about how people of the past used sundials to tell time.
-We hope that the weather will become brighter over the coming weeks to allow us to investigate how the position of the sun affects the length of shadows and how we can use this information to prove the Earth rotates around an axis.
+We hope that the weather will become brighter in the coming weeks to allow us to investigate how the position of the sun affects the length of shadows and how we can use this information to prove the Earth rotates around an axis.

 In Art, we have learnt about the many different styles of Greek vases and their uses.
 The children then designed their own Greek vases so that we can make vase sculptures in the coming weeks.